intellij-move/intellij-move.github.io/Writerside/topics/Imports-Integration.md

 Searching through the code for the functions and types, and adding use statements for them manually can be a tedious task.
-Intellij-Move provides a way to automatically add the correct statements for an accessible items in the project by showing them up in the completion popup:
+Intellij-Move provides a way to automatically add the correct statements for an accessible item in the project by showing them up in the completion popup:

 ![Auto Import](auto_import.gif) { border-effect="line" width="600"}